mxro/maxrohde-web/content/posts/2014/2014-12-02-the-delicate-balance-between-want-to-and-have-to/index.md

 ---
-title: 'The Delicate Balance Between Want-To and Have-To'
-date: '2014-12-02'
 categories:
-  - 'productivity'
+- productivity
+date: "2014-12-02"
+primaryBlog: maxrohde.com
 tags:
-  - 'happiness'
+- happiness
-  - 'life'
+- life
-  - 'purpose'
+- purpose
-  - 'stress'
+- stress
+title: The Delicate Balance Between Want-To and Have-To
 ---

 Organizing tasks is no small effort as anyone [who](https://dynamicit.wordpress.com/2010/06/18/gtd-with-outlook-2010-and-onenote-2010-processing-and-organizing-your-onenote-inbox/) [has](https://homoavionus.wordpress.com/2013/09/27/ios-7-reminders-app-an-un-usable-way-of-organizing-your-tasks/) [tried](https://honcompany.wordpress.com/2014/03/05/4-simple-ways-to-organize-your-tasks/) surely knows.
 While a simple list of tasks suffices for a few days (the good, old [To Do list](http://qz.com/225576/the-company-that-wants-your-to-do-list-to-be-fun/)), such lists customarily outgrow their format; there’ll simply be too many items and the list once devised to make our life more structured and organized becomes the very evidence that it isn’t.